Penile–vaginal intercourse: Psychological aspects

 A desire for pleasure is a natural motivation for sex in general.
 Human intimacy favours a pleasurable experience.
 For people who prefer non-committal sex, emotional closeness plays a lesser role.
 In studies consensual vaginal intercourse has been associated with signs of better physiological and psychological functions.
 In women, regular orgasms during vaginal sex correlate positively with passion, love and relationship quality.

 In experimental studies with men and women whose hormone levels were examined, one having vaginal intercourse and the other self-pleasuring to orgasm, it was found that in both sexes the increase in prolactin was 400% higher after vaginal intercourse than after masturbation.
 This is interpreted to mean that vaginal intercourse is physiologically more satisfying.
 In satisfying relationships, positive effects on health and well-being have been proven.
 One study (2012) showed a stress reduction effect for both partners in satisfying relationships, but not in unsatisfactory relationships.
-As preliminary for the natural procreation of a new human being, for females penile–vaginal intercourse is connected with various attributes like psychological onto sacramental aspects beyond the reproductive function.
+As preliminary for the natural procreation of a new human being, for females, penile–vaginal intercourse is connected with various attributes like psychological and sacramental aspects beyond the reproductive function.
 Sometimes sex is also driven by motives like to degrade, to punish, or to overcome loneliness and boredom.

 In 2006, the WHO reported a worldwide prevalence of between 8% and 21.1% of painful vaginal sex for women.

 In a U.S. study, about 30% of women and 7% of men reported pain, for most, only mild and of short duration.
 This study found that a large percentage of Americans do not talk about the pain with their partner.

 In a Swedish study of young women aged 18 to 22, as many as 47% reported pain, but they said they did not want to interrupt the sex act.
 Some pretended to enjoy it instead of giving the man any feedback.
 The most common reason was that they put the man's pleasure above their own and tended toward submissiveness during sex.

 Data from an online survey in the United States suggest that a proportion of men engage in sexual behaviours described as dominant and purposeful, in which they mimic behaviors seen in porn.
 Unless a woman's pain has a physical cause, it is often related to impatient partner action or lack of open communication.
 The prevention of sexual disappointment and dyspareunia caused by the behaviour of the male partner is summarized by Betty Dodson in the following words:

 It's a pleasure to be with a man who is self-assured, confident in his ability to get erect and maintain his erection long enough to enjoy the dance of erotic love.
 If he's not a cocksman, he has mastered oral and manual skills.
 He has a sensitive touch and never hesitates to ask how I like my clitoris touched.
 He is never in a hurry.
 Before touching my clitoris, he always applies some kind of lubrication.
 When entering my vagina, he savours slow penetration.